 Jon Clark - Vocals, Acoustic Guitar, Banjo, Lap Steel, Harmonica, Trumpet

 Jon Clark has been writing songs since the early 70's.
-After way too many years, this singer/songwriter has released Volume 1 and Volume 2 of his collection.
+After way too many years, this singer/songwriter released One Long Skid Volume 1 and Volume 2 of his collection, followed by his "A Knot In Time" album.
 He was born "with Gabriel's trumpet at his side" (and it hasn't strayed too far since).
 Coming from a musical family, it seemed natural to pick up and play any instrument that happened to be around.
 Jon bought a used 5-string banjo and proceeded to scare the neighbors dogs with it.
 Later he gravitated towards the acoustic guitar and lap steel.

 During the 70's there was a renewed interest, a revival of sorts, with bluegrass, folk, and country music among many "Woodstock Generation" musicians.
 Folk rock was flourishing.
 Kentucky and San Francisco collided, and western cowboys were seeing more colors than brown.